stonybrook-lin539/main/source/background/01_general/00_notation.md

 ## Recap

 - Avoid symbol shock!
-    - don't rush, take your time
+    - Don't rush, take your time.
-    - break readings into chunks
+    - Break readings into chunks.
-    - add colors
+    - Add colors.
-    - try to understand the notation
+    - Try to understand the notation.
 - Definitions
-    - read them carefully
+    - Read them carefully.
-    - think about what would (not) fit the definition
+    - Think about what would (not) fit the definition.
-    - think about why this particular definition was chosen, rather than some alternative
+    - Think about why this particular definition was chosen, rather than some alternative.
 - Writing style
     - Don't assume implicatures.
       Read in a very literal fashion.